New Strongly Regular Graphs Found via Local Search for Partial Difference Sets: Conclusions, Future Work, and Acknowledgements

 It is worth highlighting that local search is a highly flexible method.
 Thus, the ideas in this paper can be easily adapted to find difference sets, relative difference sets, partial difference sets in general (instead of PDSs), or any other combinatorial object where an error is easily defined.

 \textbf{Acknowledgements.} Thank you to Drs.
-James Davis, Eric Swartz, Ken Smith, and John Polhill for providing advice on what groups to search, verifying the new SRGs found, and helping to edit the paper draft.
+James Davis, Eric Swartz, Ken Smith, and John Polhill for contributions to the work and helping to edit the paper draft.
 Thank you to Drs.
 Ken Smith and Ryan Kaliszewski for the incidence matrix and convolution table code used in this work.
 Thank you to the University of Richmond for the computing resources (Spydur) on which runs were performed and to George Flanagin for information about Spydur and SLURM.
+Thank you to Andries Brouwer, John Bamberg, and Ferdinand Ihringer for helpful comments following the first submission of the preprint.
 This paper started as a final project for Dr. Joonsuk Park's AI course; I would like to thank Dr. Park for making the assignment so open-ended that I could have the time to pursue this interesting line of research.

 \textbf{Declaration of Interest.} The author reports there are no competing interests to declare.